 1 tbsp.
 Patak’s hot lime pickle (available in supermarkets or online and a great pantry staple if you like spice food)

 Pour the oil into a skillet and season.
 When sizzling, tip in the onion and let soften and slightly brown before adding the garlic and cooking for a further few minutes.

-Then spoon in the spices, stir and let cook for a couple of minutes until you can smell them.
+Spoon in the spices, stir and let cook for a couple of minutes until you can smell them.